vblagoje/auto-pr-writer/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/vblagoje/auto-pr-writer)

 ## Description
 Auto PR Writer is a GitHub Action designed to automatically generate pull request descriptions using Large Language Models (LLMs).
-It can be customized with system and user-provided prompts to tailor the PR description generation.
+By default, it utilizes OpenAI's models, but it also supports integration with a variety of other LLM providers such as fireworks.ai, together.xyz, anyscale, octoai, etc., allowing users to select their preferred provider to best suit their needs.
+This action can be customized with system and user-provided prompts to tailor the PR description generation.

 ![Auto PR  Demo](https://raw.githubusercontent.com/vblagoje/various/main/auto-pr-writer-optimize.gif)